google/openhtf/CONTRIBUTING.md

 [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 We provide a `pylintrc` file at the top level of our repo that you can use with [pylint](https://www.pylint.org/) to lint your Python code.
-We expect the codebase to produce zero pylint warnings, although we allow the use of explicit pylint-disable comments in certain cases where it makes sense.
+We expect the codebase to produce zero pylint warnings, and we allow the use of explicit `pylint: disable=...` comments in certain cases where it makes sense.

 OpenHTF's built-in web frontend, written in TypeScript and using Angular2, follows the [Angular2 Style Guide](https://angular.io/styleguide).